 16. Full-Fat Dairy Products (Cheese, Yoghurt, Butter)

-Full-fat dairy is packed with protein, healthy fats, and essential vitamins that promote weight gain.
+Full-fat dairy is packed with protein, healthy fats, and essential vitamins that can support weight gain.
+For those attempting to gain weight, opting for full-fat over low-fat or skim versions is key to increasing calorie density.

-- Protein: 7 g – supports muscle growth
+- Protein: 8.5 g [22] – Supports muscle growth

-- Fats: 9 g – provides sustained energy.
+- Fats: 8 g [22] – Provides sustained energy.

 Key Benefits: